-In 2024, the Town of Cicero/Jackson Township developed a two Comprehensive Plan through a collaborative effort involving government leaders, community the holders, and residents to establish a shared vision for the community's future.
-The Comprehensive Plant purpose is to guide the Town of Cicero/Jackson Township through the realization of its vision for growth and develops.
-At A comprehensive plan is a roadmap for a community's vision and growth over the realization of the current time and a vision for the future, guiding long-term investment, wowth, and development.
+In 2024, the Town of Cicero/Jackson Township developed a new Comprehensive Plan through a collaborative effort involving government leaders, community stakeholders, and residents to establish a shared vision for the community's future.
+The Comprehensive Plan's purpose is to guide the Town of Cicero/Jackson Township through the realization of its vision for growth and development.
+A comprehensive plan is a roadmap for a community's vision and growth over the next 20 years.
+It provides a snapshot of the current time and a vision for the future, guiding long-term investment, growth, and development.

-Creating the Town of Cicero/Jacks a Town oil Comprehensive Plan began in February 2024.
-A Steering Committee oversaw the plan developit of and maintained frequent contact with the project team.
-The process involved several public engagement opportunities in the Town of Cicero through public events, open houses, conversations with community stake older and online surveys.
-The Plan includes long-term and short-term recommendations that will nelp streng length the town's future.
+Creating the Town of Cicero/Jackson Township Comprehensive Plan began in February 2024.
+A Steering Committee oversaw the plan development and maintained frequent contact with the project team.
+The process involved several public engagement opportunities in the Town of Cicero through public events, open houses, conversations with community stakeholders, and online surveys.
+The Plan includes long-term and short-term recommendations that will help strengthen the town's future.